Lifestyle Lenses at NSEA

 Asymmetric steepening of the cornea or natural lens causes light to be focused unevenly, which is the main optical problem in astigmatism.
 To individuals with uncorrected astigmatism, images may look blurry or shadowed.
 Astigmatism can accompany any form of refractive error and is very common.
 Astigmatism can be corrected with glasses, contact lenses, corneal relaxing incisions, laser vision correction, and special implant lenses.

-If a cataract patient has astigmatism and has aspirations to be glasses-free after surgery, the Toric lens implant is a good option.
+If a cataract patient has astigmatism and has aspirations to be glasses-free for distance vision after surgery, the Toric lens implant is a good option.
 Toric lens implants are NOT a correction option for presbyopia.

 How To Choose The Right Premium Lens Implant

-Premium lens implants can be very exciting for patients that want to have a new level of spectacle freedom after cataract surgery, or with clear lens extraction.
-Due to the complex nature of each person’s visual system, it is difficult for a patient to make an assessment about the right lens without consulting a medical ophthalmologist.
-Therefore, we highly suggest a consultation with the North Suburban Eye Associates medical surgeons before making any decision on a lens implant.
+Premium lens implants can be very exciting for patients potentially looking for freedom of glasses or contact lenses after cataract surgery, or with clear lens extraction.
+Due to the complex nature of each person’s eyesight, eye health and everyday needs, it is difficult for a patient to assess the correct lens option for them.
+We suggest scheduling a consultation with one of our ophthalmologists to discuss cataract surgery and which lens implant is right for you.

 Intraocular Lens Procedure